Jacqueline de Rohan, Marquise de Rothelin

 Jacqueline de Rohan, Marquise de Rothelin (c.
-1520 – 1587) was a French court official and aristocrat.
+1520–1587) was a French court official and aristocrat.
 She was the daughter of Charles de Rohan and Jeanne de Saint-Severin, and regent of the Neufchâtel and of Valangin during the minority of her son Leonor, Duke de Longueville, Duke d' Estouteville.

 Biography

-Her paternal grandparents were Pierre de Rohan, Viscount de Fronsac and Françoise de Penhoet.
-Her maternal grandparents were Bernard de Saint-Severin, Prince of Besignano, and Jeanne Eléonore Piccolomini.
-The latter was a descendant of King Alfonso V of Aragon and his mistress Giraldona Carlino.
+Jacqueline was the daughter of Charles de Rohan and Jeanne de Saint-Severin, and regent of the Neufchâtel and of Valangin during the minority of her son Leonor, Duke de Longueville, Duke d' Estouteville.

 She served as lady-in-waiting to both Eleanor of Austria (fille d'honneur 1531-1536 and Dame d'honneur 1538-1543) and Catherine de Medici.

 Her husband, Francois of Orleans-Longueville, Marquis de Rothelin, died on 25 October 1548, and in watching her son Leonor's interests in Neuchâtel she was brought into contact with the reformers in Switzerland.
 She then embraced Protestantism and turned her château at Blandy, in Brie, into a refuge for Huguenots.

 In 1567 she underwent a term of imprisonment at the Louvre for harbouring Protestants.

 Marriage and children

-On 19 June 1536, at Lyon, she married François of Orléans-Longueville, Marquis de Rothelin, Prince of Chalet-Aillon, Viscount of Melun (2 March 1513 – 25 October 1548), son of Louis I d'Orléans, duc de Longueville, Duke of Neufchatel, Prince of Chatel-Aillon and Johanna of Baden-Hochberg, Countess of Neufchatel and Margravine of Rothelin, with whom she had two children:
+On 19 June 1536, at Lyon, Jacqueline married François of Orléans-Longueville, Marquis de Rothelin, Prince of Chalet-Aillon, Viscount of Melun (2 March 1513 – 25 October 1548), son of Louis I d'Orléans, duc de Longueville, Duke of Neufchatel and Johanna of Baden-Hochberg, Countess of Neufchatel and Margravine of Rothelin, with whom she had: